 Filed August 12, 2009

-One or more server devices may simultaneously calculate first ranking scores for a group of users and second ranking scores for a group of comments authored by the group of users.
-The calculating may occur during a same process.
-The one or more server devices may further provide one of a first ranked list that includes information identifying the group of users, the information identifying the group of users being ordered based on the first ranking scores, or a second group of comments of the group of comments, the comments in the second group of comments being ordered based on the second ranking scores.
+One or more server devices may simultaneously calculate first ranking scores for a group of users and second-ranking scores for a group of comments authored by the group of users.
+The calculating may occur during the same process.
+The one or more server devices may further provide one of a first ranked list that includes information identifying the group of users, the information identifying the group of users being ordered based on the first ranking scores, or the second group of comments of the group of comments, the comments in the second group of comments being ordered based on the second-ranking scores.

 The Google Knol patent is:

 Invented by William C. Brougher, Nathan Stoll, Sepandar D. Kamvar, and Michael D. Dixon

 Assigned to Google

 Filed December 11, 2008

 Methods, computer program products, and systems are described for online-content management.
 Multiple online content items authored by multiple authors are received at one or more first computers for online publication.
 For each online content item, a reputation score is determined for the author of the online content item.
 The reputation score is based at least in part on one or more reviews of the online content item provided by one or more reviewers other than the author.